Skateboarding in China: List of Significant Skateboarding Contests in China

-From its humble beginnings to becoming a recognized sport with international competitions, skateboarding in China has undergone a remarkable transformation.
-As the sport continues to grow, it is likely to inspire even more athletes and enthusiasts, solidifying its place in the fabric of Chinese youth culture.
+Skateboarding in China has undergone a huge transformation, evolving from a niche activity to a recognized sport with its own international competitions.
+As its participation increases, the sport has gained a growing presence within Chinese youth culture and has attracted a wider audience of athletes and fans.

 Business

 Along with Jeff Han and Danny Zhang's companies, one of the oldest and most important Chinese skateboard companies is Shehui (社会 (Shèhuì); English: Society) Skateboards.
-Headquartered in Beijing, it was founded by Raph Cooper, a USC alum who had studied abroad at Peking University in 2000.
+Headquartered in Beijing, it was founded by Ralph Cooper, a USC alum who had studied abroad at Peking University in 2000.